Jieyab89/OSINT-Cheat-sheet/README.md

 - [eros](https://eros.com/)
 - [onlyfans](https://onlyfans.com/onlyfans)
 - [discord](https://discord.com/) You must to know the server
+- [facebook](https://www.facebook.com/) You must to know the grup or post
 - [telegram](https://web.telegram.org/) You must to know the channel or group
 - [slixa](https://www.slixa.com/)
 - [kaskus](https://www.kaskus.co.id/) You must to dork